dstackai/dstack/docs/docs/concepts/services.md

 Services make it very easy to deploy any kind of model or web application as public endpoints.

-Use any serving frameworks and specify required resources. `dstack` deploys it in the configured backend, handles authentication, auto-scaling, and provides an OpenAI-compatible interface if needed.
+Use any serving frameworks and specify required resources. `dstack` deploys it in the configured backend, handles authorization, auto-scaling, and provides an OpenAI-compatible interface if needed.

 ??? info "Prerequisites"